RobinKVH/SF-Knowledge-Sorting/README.md

 # SF-Knowledge-Sorting
 Salesforce's knowledge and data structure is a real PITA.
-One pain point is lack of list view sorying based on category.
+One pain point is lack of list view sorting based on category.
 Got around it by using an apex class to transfer it into a custom field on the article.

 1. Create a custom obejct on article.
 In this case it is Category__c.